-There were few Hispanics in Michigan at the start of the twentieth century with the census recording only 56 in 1900 and 82 in 1910.53 Larger Hispanic populations began coming to Michigan in the 1920s to work in Detroit's Ford plants or as migrant farm workers.
-During World War I Mexican laborers were recruited by the railroad companies to replace American men left their jobs to serve in the armed forces.
+There were few Hispanics in Michigan at the start of the 20th century with the census recording only 56 in 1900 and 82 in 1910.
+Larger Hispanic populations began coming to Michigan in the 1920s to work in Detroit's Ford plants or as migrant farm workers.
+During World War I, Mexican laborers were recruited by the railroad companies to replace American men who left their jobs to serve in the armed forces.
 In the 1930s, fruit growers in southwest Michigan travelled to the Valley region of southern Texas and actively recruited Mexican and Tejano (people of Mexican heritage born in Texas) workers to undertake seasonal work.
-These migrant workers typically arrived in Michigan in the spring to pick fruits and vegetables, returned to Texas in the late fall.
-Michigan beet growers in the Saginaw/Bay City area recruited replacement Mexican and Tejano workers from San Antonio, Texas, when the state's beet laborers attempted to unionize in 1938.
+These migrant workers typically arrived in Michigan in the spring to pick fruits and vegetables, returning to Texas in the late fall.